 |Varies between session-based cookies, and others that last up to 2 years.

 |Marketing cookies are used to track visitors across our website.

 |Varies between session-based cookies, and others that last up to 30 years.

 For a full list of cookies that we use, please contact us to request this information.

 How Secure are Cookies?

 There is a lot of concern about privacy and security on the internet.
 Cookies do not in themselves present a threat to privacy, since they can only be used to store information that the user has volunteered or that the web server already has.
 Whilst it is possible that this information could be made available to specific third-party websites, this is no worse than storing it in a central database.
 If you are concerned that the information you provide to a web server will not be treated as confidential then you should question whether you actually, need to provide that information at all.

-How to Manage cookies
+How To Manage Cookies?

-If using Internet Explorer, for example you select Tools then choose Internet Options.
-On the general tab you will see a section titled Browser History.
-Click Settings then choose View FilesIf you’re using a browser other than Internet Explorer, you can visit the following cookie pages on each browser Web site to find out how to manage your cookies when using Firefox, Opera, or Safari.
+If you’re using a browser other than Internet Explorer, you can visit the following cookie pages on each browser Web site to find out how to manage your cookies when using Firefox, Opera, or Safari.

-• Firefox: Firefox Help: Firefox’s Cookie Options
+- Mozilla Firefox: Help: Firefox’s Cookie Options